-- 1 Right-click the relationship and select Reverse. - 2 Select one of the following options.
+- 1 In Class Definition, right-click the relationship and select Reverse. - 2 Select one of the following options.
 The selected option is applied to all existing links when the relationship is reversed. - Retain Links-Reverses the direction of the relationship while leaving all existing links in place. - Remove Links-Reverses the direction of the relationship, and removes all existing links for the relationship.